FAQ | Frequently Asked Questions

 Multiple accounts

-Yes you can!
-If you have multiple family member with diabetes, you can switch between GluCrews to manage them all.
-Once you’ve been invited and accepted into both GluCrews, simply long-press on the profile picture in the top header of the app.
+Each GluCrew can only have one Person with Diabetes (PWD).
+The best practice for this use case is to go through onboarding for each of the PWDs on their own phone, then invite yourself to be a member of their GluCrew from their phone.
+Once you’ve been invited and accepted into both GluCrews, simply tap the profile picture in the top header of the app.
 This will bring up a profile picture of each PWD for each GluCrew that you are a part of.
-Simply tap the picture you want, and you will switch to the other GluCrew.
+Tap the picture you want, and you will switch to the other GluCrew.

-Setting the Person With Diabetes (PWD)
+Setting/Changing the Person With Diabetes (PWD)

 If you accidentally chose the wrong option during onboarding (e.g. when setting up the app for a young child), you can select which person in your GluCrew is the PWD after the fact.